ShorelineCrypto/opentrade/readme.md

 ### Setup Your Web Site Domain and SSL Certificate, Google Recaptcha

-Purchase your domain and SSL certificate from vendor like Namecheap (affiliate link: <script src="https://www.anrdoezrs.net/am/100415199/impressions/page/am.js"></script> ), Setup Google Recaptcha with public/private key to be ready for the exchange launch.
+Purchase your domain and SSL certificate from vendor like Namecheap ( https://www.namecheap.com/ ), Setup Google Recaptcha with public/private key to be ready for the exchange launch.